Ulrichsweb: Glossary of Terms

 publication status: See "status" below.

-refereed: Otherwise known as "peer-reviewed".
-Refers to the system of critical evaluation of manuscripts/articles by professional colleagues or peers.
+refereed: Also known as "Refereed/Peer-Reviewed".
+This is a single designation in Ulrich's.
+Refers to the system of critical evaluation of manuscripts/articles by professional colleagues or peers (also called referees).
 Multiple types of peer-review (e.g., double-blind, expert) are included under this designation.
-The content of refereed publications is sanctioned, vetted, or otherwise approved by a peer-review or editorial board.
+The content of these refereed publications is sanctioned, vetted, or otherwise approved by a peer-review or editorial board.
 The peer-review and evaluation system is utilized to protect, maintain, and raise the quality of scholarly material published in serials.
-Publications subject to the referee process are assumed, then, to contain higher quality content than those that are not.
+Publications subject to the process are assumed, then, to contain higher quality content than those that are not.
+Refereed publications are indicated by an icon representing a sport referee's shirt.

 relevance: A measure of how well results match your query, often based on frequency of occurrence within an entry.